Paraguayan War: The advance resumes: fall of Humaitá

-Assault on the battleships Cabral and Lima Barros
+López with the bulk of his army escaped from the siege of Humaitá.
+Before doing so he tried a daring manoeuvre: to capture one or more allied ironclads by human wave boarding tactics.

 The assault on the warships Lima Barros and Cabral was a naval action that took place in the early hours of 2 March 1868, when Paraguayan canoes, joined two by two, disguised with branches and manned by 50 soldiers each, approached the ironclads Lima Barros and Cabral.
 The Imperial Fleet, which had already achieved the Passage of Humaitá, was anchored in the Paraguay river, before the Taji stronghold near Humaitá.

-Taking advantage of the dense darkness of the night and the camalotes and rafters that descended on the current, a squadron of canoes covered by branches and foliage and tied two by two, crewed by 1,500 Paraguayans armed with machetes, hatchets and approaching swords, went to approach Cabral and Lima Barros.
+Taking advantage of the dense darkness of the night and the hyacinths that descended on the current, a squadron of canoes covered by branches and foliage and tied two by two, crewed by 1,500 Paraguayans armed with machetes, hatchets and approaching swords, went to approach Cabral and Lima Barros.
 The fighting continued until dawn when the warships Brasil, Herval, Mariz e Barros and Silvado approached and shot the Paraguayans, who gave up the attack, losing 400 men and 14 canoes.

-First Battle of Iasuií

-The First Battle of Iasuií took place on 2 May 1868, between Brazilians and Paraguayans, in the Chaco region of Paraguay.
-On the occasion, Colonel Barros Falcão, the head of a garrison of 2,500 soldiers, repelled a Paraguayan attack, suffering 137 casualties.
-The attackers lost 105 soldiers.